PhotonQuantum/OPLSS25-Notes/delia.typ

 *Theorem*: A pre proof-net is a proof-net iff its $P^-$ is contractible (reduces to a single node).

+*Intuition*: if it can collapse a single node then it's a single sequent.
+The only thing that stops it from collapsing is the #tred[red arc], i.e. `par`.

 == MELL

 MLL + weakening and contraction.